pktplumber/embedded_interview_prep/README.md

 - conceptual_questions/ - Contains behavioral and technical questions
 - problems/ - Coding challenges and puzzles

-A /user folder to practice and answer your own behavioral questions.
+You can use a `/user` folder as your own workspace to practice and answer prroblems.
 This folder will not be added to the git repo.